How to get mobile internet in Morocco: What is the best option?

 | Fee in case of loss? | No | No | No | Yes | No |

-We will now tell you some tips to keep in mind so that having internet in Morocco doesn’t mean an extra and unnecessary cost:
+Here are some tips to keep in mind so that having internet in Morocco doesn’t result in extra and unnecessary costs:

-Find out the roaming rates of your operator to get internet and cellular services in Morocco before calling, answering, or sending messages. - If you don’t want your cellphone to automatically activate roaming, deactivate data roaming on your device, as some operators activate this service by default and may, without realizing it, already be billing for your data consumption.
+Find out your operator’s roaming rates for internet and cellular services in Morocco before calling, answering, or sending messages. - If you don’t want your cellphone to automatically activate roaming, deactivate data roaming on your device, as some operators activate this service by default and may, without realizing it, already be billing for your data consumption.

-- It’s difficult to find free and secure WiFi hotspots in Morocco.
-An alternative could be to buy an eSIM to connect to the internet safely compared to an open network.
+- It’s difficult to find free, secure Wi-Fi hotspots in Morocco.
+An alternative could be to buy an eSIM to connect to the internet safely, compared to an open network.

-- In order not to consume your data unnecessarily, you can deactivate automatic downloads, which can be app updates, file downloads, photos, and videos from WhatsApp or Gmail, or Hotmail emails.
+- To avoid unnecessary data usage, you can deactivate automatic downloads, including app updates, file downloads, photos, and videos from WhatsApp, Gmail, or Hotmail.

-- If you’re going to sign up for roaming service in Morocco, it’s essential that you set up a consumption alert, so you will avoid surprise bills since you will be warned or blocked when you reach a previously chosen limit.
+- If you’re going to sign up for roaming service in Morocco, it’s essential that you set up a consumption alert so you avoid surprise bills: you will be warned or blocked when you reach a previously chosen limit.

-How to call Morocco, useful numbers and telephone codes
+How to call in Morocco: Useful numbers and telephone codes

 To call Morocco from abroad, you must first dial the exit code from your country (00 or the + symbol), followed by the international country code Morocco (212), then the Moroccan local code without the 0 (this only if you call a landline), and then the destination phone number.

-To call abroad from Morocco, dial 00, followed by the international country code, and then the telephone number you want to contact.
+To call abroad from Morocco, dial 00, then the international country code, and finally the telephone number you want to call.

 Verdict: What’s the best option to get internet in Morocco?

-On the whole, looking at the previous comparative table to get internet in Morocco, we can say precisely that the Holafly eSIM Morocco is the best option, as it offers you:
+On the whole, looking at the previous comparative table to get internet in Morocco, we can say precisely that the Holafly’s eSIM for Morocco is the best option, as it offers you:

 - Quality, secure, and private connection